 An applicant whose scholastic record is satisfactory will be admitted as a regular student.
-The classification for a Master's Regular student includes:
+This classification includes:

-- 1. An applicant whose grade-point average is at least 3.0 on a 4.0 scale. - 2.
-An international applicant whose grade-point average (or its equivalent) is greater than or equal to 3.0 on a 4.0 scale, from a four-year bachelor's degree or its equivalent.

-- 3. A continuing graduate student whose grade-point average is greater than or equal to 3.0 on a 4.0 scale. - A student with prior graduate work at another institution whose minimum grade-point average is 3.0 on a 4.0 scale.
+- 1. An applicant whose grade-point average is greater than or equal to 3.0, or a grade-point average greater than or equal to 3.0 in the last half of undergraduate work, - 2.
+An international applicant whose grade-point average (or its equivalent) is greater than or equal to 3.0., from a four-year bachelor's degree or its equivalent. - 3.
+A continuing graduate student whose grade-point average is greater than or equal to 3.0. - 4.
+A student with prior graduate work at another institution whose minimum grade-point average is 3.0.